A stellium is made up of three or more planets in the same zodiac sign.

 The Aquarius stellium in 1962 has been linked to the official start of the astrological Aquarian era.

-If that Aquarius stellium marked the official beginning of the Aquarian era, the Pisces stellium we just experienced can be seen as the official end of the astrological Piscean era.
+If that Aquarius stellium marked the official beginning of the Aquarian era, the Pisces stellium we just experienced in March 2013 can be seen as the official end of the astrological Piscean era.
 Up to this point, we have been living in a layered, transitional time between eras when characteristics of both were prevalent.
 Now, we tip into the stronger Aquarian overlay and find a new expression for Pisces for the astrological Aquarian era.

 Six-planet stelliums are also notable but are less rare than seven-planet stelliums.
 Some of the six-planet stelliums coming up include: